crystalyangxy/week-10/proposal.md

 # Your Project Title Here

 One-sentence summary of your project goes here; then fill out each of the following sections.

 ## Summary

-A paragraph or two describing what you are building for your final project.

-Include a discussion of how it will be interactive or responsive to the environment.
+Using css to create a web page.
+And add some javascript to add some animation and interaction on the web.

 ## Component Parts

-Describe the components, or pieces, that make up your project.

 Include what types of inputs/outputs/data it will use.
 You can also upload an image with a diagram showing how all those pieces are connected.
+I will use javascript and css in html file.

 ## When your project is completed, you will then add the following sections:

-## Timeline

-What did you do in each of the past four weeks?
+@@ -21,14 +16,15 @@ Include what types of inputs/outputs/data it will use.
+You can also upload an im What did you do in each of the past four weeks?

 - Week 0: Write Proposal
-- Week 1:
+- Week 1: sketch all the pages / start coding
-- Week 2:
+- Week 2: continue working on coding (finish 75%)
-- Week 3:
+- Week 3: continue working on coding
 - Week 4: Present!

 ## Challenges

-A brief discussion of what was hard, challenging, or unexpected about your project.
+As I have not start to sketch the detail information of each page.
+I have no idea what kind of coding problem will occur.
+And I think it will have many unknow challenges about coding java and css.

 ## Completed Work

-Upload photos and videos of your completed final project!

-Also upload the code that makes up your project to your repository.

-## References and links

-Tutorials, comments, videos, magazine articles - anything you found that helps you understand your project.